 It commences in the pelvis and ends at or just above the superior angle of the popliteal fossa by breaking up into tibial and common peroneal nerve.

 In the pelvis, it is located in front of piriformis under cover of its fascia.
 It enters the gluteal region via greater sciatic foramen below the piriformis.
 Here it runs downward with small lateral convexity and enters between the ischial tuberosity and greater trochanter.

 It enters the back of thigh at the lower border of the gluteus maximus and runs vertically downward.
-Just above or at the superior angle of the popliteal fossa (roughly at the junction of upper two third and lower 1-third of the back of thigh) it splits into 2 endmost branches- tibial and common peroneal nerves.
+Just above or at the superior angle of the popliteal fossa (roughly at the junction of upper two-third and lower one-third of the back of thigh) it splits into 2 endmost branches- tibial and common peroneal nerves.

 Variations in the manner of departure of the sciatic nerve from pelvis: Normally the sciatic nerve enters the gluteal region via greater sciatic foramen below the piriformis.
 Occasionally sciatic nerve splits into tibial and common peroneal elements inside the pelvis.
 In such cases, the manner of exit from pelvis happens as follows:

 - The common peroneal nerve goes through the piriformis and tibial nerve enters below the piriformis (12%).